timmcginley/Agile/Methodology/README.md

 ### Where did it come from?
-Agile Prototyping, combines the [morphogenetic Prototyping] (MP) methods I developed between 2014 and 2018 in Australia, with a clearer interface to traditional [biomimetics] and a better understanding of systems engineering.
-MP was for buildings Whereas [Agile Prototyping] is intended for building systems, their integration into buildings and, in future iterations, other products.
+Morphogenetic Prototyping, originates in the [morphogenetic Prototyping] (MP) methods I developed between 2014 and 2018 in Australia, at DTU irt has been refined to have a clearer interface to traditional [biomimetics] and a better understanding of systems engineering.
+Originally focused on Architectural design tasks it has been extended here to focus on building systems, their integration into buildings and, in future iterations, other products.

 ## Next steps
 The Agile prototyping method raises many questions including and not limited to: